IBM/universal-connectors/README.md

 ### <a name="Ruby-plug-in"></a> Develop a Ruby filter plug-in
 For developing a Ruby filter plug-in, use [How to write a Logstash filter plugin](https://www.elastic.co/guide/en/logstash/current/filter-new-plugin.html)

+**Note:**
+It is the developer's responsibility to maintain and update the Data Base's supported versions

 ***
 ## Contributing